ipfabric/docs/docs/support/known_issues/Vendors/arista.md

 # Arista

-## Discovery task stops when it hits a VLAN that is not assigned to any ports
+## Discovery Task Stops When Encountering VLAN Not Assigned to Any Ports

-**IP Fabric Version:** All
+**IP Fabric version:** all

-**Known Affected platforms**: Arista EOS, Platform 7280sr3, Version 4.26.4M
+**Known affected platforms:** Arista EOS, platform `7280sr3`, version `4.26.4M`

-**Description**: The command `show spanning-tree vlan detail` stops when it hits a VLAN that is configured on the device but is not assigned to any ports (exception is the default VLAN 1).
-This has been seen when running `rapid-pvst` spanning-tree but could possibly affect other versions.
+**Description:** The `show spanning-tree vlan detail` command stops when it encounters a VLAN configured on the device but not assigned to any ports (except for the default VLAN 1).
+This issue has been observed when running rapid-PVST spanning tree but could potentially affect other versions.

 !!! example